Shurlay History, Family Crest & Coats of Arms

 Early Origins of the Shurlay family

-Derbyshire at Shirley, a parish, in the hundred of Appletree.
+The surname Shurlay was first found in Derbyshire at Shirley, a parish, in the hundred of Appletree.
 "Shirley is so called from the Saxon, signifying 'a clear place or pasture;' and gives name to a family which has for ages been considered one of the most honourable in the county.
 Part of the lands still belong to the Shirleys, who are now represented by Earl Ferrers.
-The ancient Hall, now converted into a farmhouse, still retains features of its original character; and the moat by which it was surrounded is yet remaining. " CITATION[CLOSE]
+The ancient Hall, now converted into a farmhouse, still retains features of its original character; and the moat by which it was surrounded is yet remaining. "

 Early History of the Shurlay family